nosami/vsonline/vs-online/quickstarts/vs.md

 ## 2. Create a Codespace

 After you enable the Connect to Visual Studio Codespases preview feature you will see a new **Connect to a Codespace** button in the Start Window and a new **Connect to a Codespace** command under the File menu.
 Click the **Connect to a Codespace** button.
-If you aren't already signed with an account that has access to the Limited Preview, click account picker control to expand it in the upper right corner of the dialog and click **Add an account** to sign in.
+If you aren't already signed with an account that has access to the Private Preview, click account picker control to expand it in the upper right corner of the dialog and click **Add an account** to sign in.

 If this is your first time using Codespaces, click **New...** next to **Billing Plan**.
 Select the Azure subscription where you want to create the Billing plan and a region geographically close to where you'll use Codespaces; then click **Create**.
 ![Create a billing plan](../images/vside-quickstart-01.png)